• Skip to primary navigation

 Momad, Dubrovnik - Terrace

 But the highlight is undoubtedly the panoramic view from the terrace.
 You’ll take in the whole of Dubrovnik’s old town, with its orange-tiled roofs and centuries-old ramparts.
-We spent a long time identifying the emblematic monuments that dot the skyline, from the bell tower of the cathedral to Fort Lovrijenac perched on its rocky promontory.
+We spent a long time identifying the iconic monuments that dot the skyline, from the cathedral steeple to Fort Lovrijenac perched on its rocky promontory.
 If you can, plan your visit for late afternoon, when the fading sun gilds the facades and softens the contrasts.

 Momad, Dubrovnik - Panorama